Trump administration moves to roll back fuel economy standards set under Biden

 If finalized, the plan would relax fuel economy standards by setting the industry average for light-duty vehicles at roughly 34.5 miles per gallon through the 2031 model year, lower than the 50 miles per gallon outlined by a Biden-era rule.

+"We're making it easier for every family to afford high-quality cars," President Trump said from the Oval Office.

-Transportation Secretary Sean Duffy initially directed NHTSA to review the CAFE regulations in January, saying the rules impose "large costs" that make many new vehicles "unaffordable for the average American family."
+On Wednesday, Transportation Secretary Sean Duffy said the previous rules drove up the cost of new cars and were "completely unattainable" for automakers.
+He initially directed NHTSA to review the CAFE regulations in January.

 Mr. Trump was joined at Wednesday's event by senior auto industry executives.
 In a statement shared with CBS News, Stellantis CEO Antonioa Filosa expressed support for the proposed fuel efficiency rules, saying the initiative would realign the CAFE standards "with real-world market conditions as part of its wider vision for a growing U.S. automotive industry."